Release Notes - Yoda v2.0

 Changes affecting functionality for data stewards and researchers

-• Multi-file download: added support for downloading multiple files and folders as a ZIP directly from the portal
+• Multi-file download: added support for downloading multiple files and folders directly from the portal as a zip file

-• Open data package download: added support for downloading an open data package as a ZIP from the landing page
+• Open data package download: added support for downloading an open data package from the landing page as a zip file

-• Keyword selector: introduced a new keyword selector in metadata forms, supporting controlled vocabularies
+• Keyword selector: introduced a new tree keyword selector for use in metadata forms, supporting controlled vocabularies.
+It is currently used in the EPOS-MSL metadata schema

 • SURF Portal theme: added a new theme for the SURF portal